openstack/monasca-api/docs/monasca-api-spec.md

 * dimensions (string, optional) - A dictionary to filter metrics by specified as a comma separated array of (key, value) pairs as `key1:value1,key2:value2, ...`
 * start_time (string, required) - The start time in ISO 8601 combined date and time format in UTC.
 * end_time (string, optional) - The end time in ISO 8601 combined date and time format in UTC.
-* limit (integer, optional) - The maximum number of metrics to return.

 #### Request Body
 None.